This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 19. National University

 National University offers an MA in Journalism that is among the leading Masters in Journalism online degree programs on the west coast.
-The faculty for National University’s online Masters in Journalism degree program are recognized to be award-winning journalists.
+The faculty of National University’s online Journalism programs are recognized to be award-winning journalists.
 This coursework from National University’s online journalism master’s degree is delivered in four-week formats.
 National University is a military-friendly institution of higher education.
-Classes cover data journalism, enterprise reporting, and international journalism, to name a few.
+Classes cover data journalism, enterprise reporting, and international journalism, to name a few..

 Highlight: National University was originally developed to meet the needs of non-traditional working learners in 1971.
 National University is comprised of six colleges/schools offering programs in education, business, engineering, health, and professional studies, among others.